continue88/DTXMania-Unity/README.md

 # DTXMania-Unity

 Here is DTXMania made by Unity 2018.2.14f1.
+All resources are from [DTXMania2]

 ## howto add dtx files to play:
  * you can add DTX files to [Assets/StreamingAssets], then click the menu [DTXMania/AutoBuildStreamingPath], you can make the song build-in with the package.